Büsum: Tourism

 Since 1818, Büsum has been used as a spa town visited for the healing effects of the seawater and the mudflats of the Wadden Sea.
 It gained official Nordseebad (North Sea spa) status in 1837.
 To accommodate spa guests, Büsum was connected to the railway network by the Heide–Büsum railway in 1883.

 During the Nazi regime, Büsum was a destination for Kraft durch Freude ("strength through joy") tourists, a recreational program organized by the NSDAP.

 In 1949, Büsum was officially named a Nordseeheilbad (North Sea health spa).
 Nowadays, Büsum is a popular summer vacation spot for families and day trips from Hamburg. in 2002, Büsum accommodated 658,723 overnight stays by 83,295 guests.
 Nearly all (99.5%) of Büsum's tourists are Germans.

 One of the landmarks of the town is Büsum Lighthouse.
 Built in 1912/13 from 55 tons of cast iron plates, it was originally painted black until it received its characteristic red and white daymark in 1952.
 It has been operated automatically since 1976 and is managed by the Water and Shipping Authority Tönning.

 From the harbor of Büsum, tourists can take trips to sea, either for pleasure or fishing, as nature trips along the Wadden Sea National Parks, or to the island Helgoland.

 Energy

 Büsum is the end point of the NordLink sea cable which transmits up to 1400 MW between Norway and Germany.
-The line continues with 54 km of underground cables to the transformers in Wilster.
+The line continues with 54 km (34 mi.) of underground cables to the transformers in Wilster.